Hotel Breakers: History

+Early years

-George A. Boeckling, then general manager of Cedar Point, believed that the longer guests stayed at Cedar Point, the more profitable the resort would be.
+At the turn of the 20th Century, George A. Boeckling, then general manager of Cedar Point, believed that the longer guests stayed at Cedar Point, the more profitable the resort would be.
 The park's two hotels at that time, the 20-room Bay Shore Hotel and the 125-room White House Hotel, were having trouble meeting the demands of overnight visitors.
-So, Boeckling made plans to build a massive hotel on the resort's beach.
+Boeckling made plans to build a massive hotel on the resort's beach.
 Keeping with Boeckling's vision of Cedar Point as the "Queen of American Watering Places", he set out to build the resort's grandest hotel.

 The Hotel Breakers opened on June 12, 1905, featuring 600 rooms, most with a view of Lake Erie.
 Each room included running water and one hundred had private baths, a rarity for hotels at that time.
 The hotel's Breakers Cafe seated 400 guests.
 The hotel was designed by the Knox & Elliott architectural firm and was influenced by chateaus Boeckling had seen while traveling in France.

 The hotel's lobby featured round seats, which remain a Cedar Point tradition.
 The ceiling was elaborate pressed tin and included chandeliers crafted by Tiffany artists.
 The hotel's original amenities included imported wicker furniture, large brass beds, a manicurist, a medical doctor, a tailor, a stenographer, a barbershop, news stand, ice cream parlor and souvenir counter.
 Adjacent to the lobby was a four-story rotunda featuring four tiers of balconies, which remains in the hotel.

+Heyday

+A new wing was added to the Breakers in 1917 bringing the number of rooms to more than 700.
 Singers from the Metropolitan Opera gave impromptu performances in the rotunda from their balconies during the 1910s and 1920s.

-A new wing was added to the Breakers in 1917 bringing the number of rooms to more than 700.
 The 160-room Bon Air wing of the hotel was added to the north side in 1926, bringing the number of rooms to 875.

 In 1935, the Hotel Breakers was modernized and the Tavern Terrace added near the hotel.
 The outdoor stage area provided entertainment and served cocktails.